Multimodal Molecular Pretraining via Modality Blending: Experiments

-\paragraph{Backbone Model.} Following~\cite{ying2021transformers,luo2022one}, we employ a 12-layer Transformer of hidden size 768, with 32 attention heads.
+\paragraph{Backbone Model.} Following~\citep{ying2021transformers,luo2022one}, we employ a 12-layer Transformer of hidden size 768, with 32 attention heads.
 For pretraining, we use AdamW optimizer and set $(\beta_1, \beta_2)$ to (0.9, 0.999) and peak learning rate to 1e-5.
 Batch size is 4096.
 We pretrain the model for 1 million steps with initial 100k steps as warm-up, after which learning rate decreases to zero following a cosine decay schedule.
+The blending ratio $p$ is set to 2:2:6, and the ablations on $p$ can be found in Appedix~\ref{sec:ratio}.